Joseph Pennell: Little Wakefield

 In 1880, Pennell created Little Wakefield, an etching of the Little Wakefield estate.
-The building is a home located on what is now South Campus of La Salle University, and is currently called St. Mutiens hall.
+The building is a home located on what is now South Campus of La Salle University, and is currently called St. Mutiens Hall.
 This estate was built by Thomas Fisher in 1829 and was occupied by his families for generations; now it is the residence of the Christian Brothers of the university.
 The etching depicts the house lived in by the second generation of Fishers.
 During World War I it was used as demonstration center for a local branch of the National League of Women's Service.
 Little Wakefield was also the location where Thomas R. Fisher ran the first knitting factory in America.

 Personal life

-Pennell; married Elizabeth Robins Pennell, a writer and fellow Philadelphian, on June 4, 1884.
+Pennell married Elizabeth Robins, a writer and fellow Philadelphian, on June 4, 1884.
 'A marriage of equals and complements, bringing together two talented individuals with keen minds, ambition, and a love of work.'
 They had a mutual agreement to not let their marriage interfere with their work.
-As Elizabeth later wrote:After Canterbury [the publication of their first book, A Canterbury Pilgrimage in 1885] the opportunity came to test the resolution reached before our marriage, not to allow anything to interfere with his drawing and my writing.
+As Elizabeth Robins Pennell later wrote:After Canterbury [the publication of their first book, A Canterbury Pilgrimage in 1885] the opportunity came to test the resolution reached before our marriage, not to allow anything to interfere with his drawing and my writing.
 Should they call us in different directions, each must go his or her way.The Pennells co-authored books about their travels abroad together, and while apart working, wrote many letters to each other, now kept by the University of Pennsylvania and University of Texas.
 After Joseph's death in 1926, Elizabeth was guardian of their estate, until it passed to the Library of Congress upon her death in 1936.